-Benefits of the sub-study
+Benefits of the interview

-There may be no benefit from being in the sub-study.
+There may be no benefit from being interviewed.
 You may not receive any other direct benefit from being in this part of the study; however, you or others in your community may benefit from this study later.

-Risk of the sub-study
+Risk of the interview

 There is little risk from the interview.
-To minimize any discomfort and to protect your privacy the interview will be conducted in a private area that will allow you to speak comfortably without being overheard.
+To minimize any discomfort and to protect your privacy, the interview will be conducted in a private area that will allow you to speak comfortably without being overheard.
 Although we hope that you will be comfortable answering all of the questions openly and honestly, please keep in mind that you may refuse to answer any of the questions, or stop the interview completely, at any time.
 The greatest risk may involve your privacy and confidentiality.
 The steps that the study team have taken to protect your privacy are described below.

-Other information about the sub-study
+Other information about the interview